Data-Centric Foundation Models in Computational Healthcare: A Survey: Data Quantity

 \section{Data Quantity}

-Towards applying FMs in the healthcare system safely and responsibly, we must address a variety of data quantity hurdles.
-The trade-off of data quantity lies between the limited information provided by a constrained dataset and the essential information required for training a robust model on the specific healthcare task.
-Such a disparity can result in inadequate downstream model training, yielding non-robust, inaccurate, and even unreliable model outcomes.
+To apply FMs in the healthcare system safely and responsibly, we must address a variety of data quantity hurdles.
+A key issue is the trade-off between the limited information provided by constrained datasets and the essential information required for training a robust model on the specific healthcare task.
+Such a disparity can result in inadequate downstream model training, yielding non-robust, inaccurate, and even unreliable outcomes.
 However, public patient data records are often scarce due to the rigorous patient privacy protection regulations.
-In addition, we must deal with the costly real-world dataset curation processes including data collection, cleaning, and annotation.
+In addition, real-world dataset curation, involving data collection, cleaning, and annotation, is costly.
 While deep learning has shown its promise, the barrier of limited data access in healthcare remains a significant roadblock for scalable AI-based research.

 The emergence of FMs holds the potential to alleviate the data quantity challenges in healthcare applications.
-The key design of FMs is to pre-train models on large-scale datasets that consist of billions of samples, obtaining a vast volume of information to compensate for the limited data scenarios in downstream healthcare tasks.
+Pre-trained on large-scale datasets consisting of billions of samples, FMs obtain vast amounts of information to compensate for limited data in downstream healthcare tasks.
 In this section, we discuss representative approaches to handling data quantity challenges using FMs from the perspectives of data augmentation (Section~\ref{sec:quantity-augmentation}) and data efficiency (Section~\ref{sec:quantity-efficiency}).
 We then introduce the curation of large-scale healthcare datasets from the Internet to support healthcare FM pre-training (Section~\ref{sec:quantity-internet}).